 - Pay attention to your asthma so you know when it is getting worse and when to get help

 - Rest if your asthma is bothering you

-- Don’t smoke or vape, or quit if you do
+- Don’t smoke, or quit if you do (this includes vaping)

 - Learn as much as you can about asthma because the more you know, the better you can help care for yourself and feel good most of the time